mdbenito/web-mdbenito/README.md

 * cssnano
 * closure compiler
 * htmlminifier
+* aerobatic-cli

 All can be installed with [npm](https://www.npmjs.com/) using e.g.
 `sudo npm install -g <packagename>`.

+## Deployment

+Minify / compile / consolidate assets with the Makefile.

+Continuous deployment to [aerobatic](https://aerobatic.io) is set up with bitbucket pipelines.
+If this is not working, use `aero deploy` after setting the environment variable `AEROBATIC_API_KEY` (run `aero apikey`).

 ## Remarks